jacobkap/crimebythenumbers/docs/reading-writing-data.md

 library(haven)
 ```

-`haven` follows the same syntax for each data type and is the same as with `read_csv()` - for each data type we simply include the file name (in quotes, with the extension) and designate an object to get the data.
+`haven` follows the same syntax for each data type and is the same as with `read_csv()` - for each data type we simply include the file name (in quotes, with the extension) and designate an name to get the data.

 Like with `read_csv()` the functions to read data through `haven` all start with `read_` and end with the extension you're reading in.